 With the help of a special light, all the layers of the filling are hardened immediately over the surface of your tooth.
 Lastly, with the help of special tools, the filling is reshaped to resemble your original tooth.

 Composite fillings require less drilling than other types of fillings.
 So, if you have a fear of dental procedures, you should opt for this procedure.
 As this doesn’t require much drilling, you can easily get your front tooth filling done which might not be possible with other types of tooth fillings.

 If you are conscious about the color of your tooth-filling, then the composite filling is the right choice for you.
 It is designed to match your natural tooth color and most patients choose this for its aesthetically satisfying outcomes.

 Where other types of fillings take a lot more preparation and visits to your dentist, a composite filling can be done in one sitting.

 In case of accidental breakage, which may be caused due to excessive chewing or grinding of your teeth, the composite filling can be easily removed and replaced with a new one.

 A composite filling is not just used to replace an infected tooth but it also helps you regain your full smile if you are suffering from frontal chipped teeth.

-As soon as the composite hardens and bonds tightly with your tooth, the resin acts as a shield against hot and cold temperatures of foods and drinks we intake, thus minimizing the tooth sensitivity.
+As soon as the composite hardens and bonds tightly with your tooth, the resin acts as a shield against the hot and cold temperatures of foods and drinks we intake, thus minimizing the tooth sensitivity.